tylerlum/CarND-LaneLines-P1/README.md

 ![Alt Text](files_for_documents/challenge.gif)

-_Figure 2: Lane line detection still works in challenging scenarios that include turns_
+_Figure 2: Lane line detection still works reasonably well in challenging scenarios that include turns and changing lighting_

 To read more about the project, you can view the report writeup [here](writeup.md).